encinaresjericho/encinaresjericho/README.md

 <!-- Introduction  -->
 I am an IT undergraduate with a passion for coding, technology, and solving real-world problems through software development.
 <br><br>🔭 I’m currently working on something cool
-<br>👯 I’m looking for someone collaborate on
+<br>👯 I’m looking for someone to collaborate on

 #### 🌱 Currently Learning: